 Tucked away on the Istrian coast of Croatia, Rovinj is a romantic and highly scenic town that you will definitely want to include in your itinerary for Croatia.

-Today, Rovinj is one of the most important towns in Istria, and a popular tourist destination.
+Today, Rovinj is one of the most important towns in Istria.
+The popular tourist destination is one of the best places to visit in Croatia.
 It will steal your heart with its charm and its laid-back vibe.

 Things to Do in Rovinj, Croatia

 Getting to Rovinj, Croatia

 Best Time to Visit Rovinj in Istria, Croatia

 Rovinj is one of those places where you can just relax and spend your time wandering around without a destination in mind, enjoying good food, and lazing in the sun.

 There are pretty views everywhere you look, and the town has a charming ambience.